ilchen/cryptopals/README.md

 are required so that the first 16 rows of A<sub>d</sub> are zeros.
 This is trivial to do with the kernel function that I outlined in an earlier section.
-For the sake of efficiency I implemented an optimized version called [kernelOfTransposed](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/BooleanMatrixOperations.java#L106-L127) that finds the kernel from a transposed dependency matrix.
+For the sake of efficiency I implemented an optimized version called [kernelOfTransposed](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/BooleanMatrixOperations.java#L106-L127) that finds the kernel from a transposed dependency matrix. **NB:** In contrast to the problem description:
+> Finding a basis for the null space is not too hard.
+What you want to do is transpose T (i.e. flip it across its diagonal) and find the reduced row echelon form using Gaussian elimination.

+it is sufficient to bring the transpose of T to a row echelon form, there's no need to bring it to _reduced_ row echelon form.

 If everything has been implemented correctly, the equality d * T<sup>T</sup> = 0 will hold for all elements of the kernel
 found: